 - getName and getDescription These methods are used to determine the name and description of frameworks and algorithm instances included in the plugin.
 For user-created instances, these methods are never called. - getDefaultInstances and getAllowFurtherInstances These methods control the set of instances of the algorithm framework that are defined by the plugin, and whether the user should be allowed to create additional instances. - validate This method is called after configuration is applied to allow the algorithm class to check whether the injected configuration is valid. - setup and tearDown These methods are called before the algorithm object is used for masking, and after, respectively.
 Typically, any resources, such as input files, are acquired during setup and released during tearDown. - mask This is the method that does the actual data masking in the algorithm class.
 The input and output values are parameterized for type safety as described above - maskBatch This method is called to perform masking in situations when it is possible for the caller to build a collection of input values to mask in a single method call.
-A default implementation is provided that simply calls the mask method on each value in the batch. - listMaskedFields This method needs to be implemented for Multi-Column Algorithms.
-It returns a map of field names (String) to the Core Data Type.
-This method does not need to be implemented if not implementing a MultiColumn Algorithm. - listReadOnlyFields Similar to listMaskedFields but optional for Multi-Column Algorithms.
-Fields returned by this method are read-only and cannot be changed.
+A default implementation is provided that simply calls the mask method on each value in the batch. - listMultiColumnFields This method needs to be implemented only for Multi-Column Algorithms.
+It returns a list of AlgorithmLogicalField objects that define the set of fields that the multi-column algorithm masks.